-- 1. TIPS- Replace - 2.
+- 1. TIPS-Replace - 2.
 CONTACT TUBE HOLDER- Replace - 3.
 LINERS- Replace - 4.
 FEED ROLLS- Inspect the knurled surface for wear, replace if required - 5.
-FEED ROLL BEARINGS- Inspect feed roll bearings, these bearings will eventually wear to a point of requiring replacement (usually more than 2000 hours of operation).
-If wear causes misalignment of the gears and off center rotation, it is time for replacement. - ELECTRICAL CONNECTIONS- Inspect power lead connections for oxidation, disconnect all fittings, sand clean with sandpaper or file, then re-connect or replace if necessary.
+FEED ROLL BEARINGS- Inspect feed roll bearings; these bearings will eventually wear to a point of requiring replacement (usually more than 2000 hours of operation).
+If wear causes misalignment of the gears and off center rotation, it is time for replacement. - ELECTRICAL CONNECTIONS- Inspect power lead connections for oxidation, disconnect all fittings, sand clean with sandpaper or file, and then replace.
+CAUTION: Perform all electrical work with power secured.

-7 Liner Replacement
+7 Replacing Wire Liner

-3/8" (9.5 mm) BLUE LINER FOR SPRAYING 1/8" (3.2 mm) WIRE 7/16" (11.1 mm) ORANGE LINER FOR SPRAYING 3/16" (4.8 mm) WIRE
+3/8" BLUE LINER (FOR SPRAYING 1/8" [3MM] WIRE) 7/16" ORANGE LINER (FOR SPRAYING 4MM, & 3/16" [4.8MM] WIRE)

-Refer to drawing in (SECTION 9.3) Disconnect leads (51062) liner assembly from wire feeder.
-Lay the liner assembly out flat and straight.
-Then remove liner nut (50109), insert (51019-1) and ferrule (51109-3), this will expose the liner and allow it to be removed by pulling the liner out of the liner assembly.
+Refer to drawing in (SECTION 9.3).
+Remove 51062 liner assembly from wire feeder, Lay the liner assembly out flat and straight.
+Then remove liner clamp nut (50109), insert (51019-1) and ferrule (51109-3), this will expose the liner and allow it to be removed by pulling the liner out of the liner assembly.

-Replace the new liner by first rounding the edge of the tubing with a file, then making sure the assembly is straight, push the liner through the assembly until it reaches the spray head adapter (51007).
-Verify the position by looking down the end of the spray head adapter - the liner should be visible about an inch and a quarter (32 mm) from the end.
+Replace the new liner by first rounding the edge of the tubing with a file, then making sure the assembly is straight, push the liner through the assembly until it reaches the spray head adapter.
+Verify the position by looking down the end of the spray head adapter (51007)- - the liner should be visible about an inch and a quarter from the end.